-Reflecting on what it took to get the truck built, Parker said, “My F-250 offered me a lot of learning experiences, especially when it came to doing a frame-off project for the first time.
+Reflecting on what it took to get the truck built, Parker says, “My F-250 offered a lot of learning experiences, especially when it came to doing a frame-off project for the first time.
 It was very, very stressful.”

 But all of that stress and worry paid off in the end.
 From front to back and top to bottom, the Super Duty is an imposing creation.
 Its exterior is bolstered by Fusion bumpers, each fitted with Rigid Industries pod lights.
 Other lighting includes 32 Rigid rock lights installed throughout the truck.
 A Royalty Core grille accentuates the front with attitude.

-The paint is gray metallic, and contrasts the candy blue highlighting the undercarriage.
-Parker let the experts at Highway 20 Collision in Claremore, Oklahoma handle the task.
-“They used a new Candy Blue paint on the frame,” commented Joel.
+The paint is gray metallic and contrasts the Candy Blue highlighting the undercarriage.
+Parker let the experts at Highway 20 Collision in Claremore, Oklahoma handle the task of color application.
+“They used a new Candy Blue paint on the frame,” comments Joel.
 “We had to be extremely careful with it while we were lowering the engine into it.”

 Under the hood, Parker wanted the 6.7-liter Power Stroke to bang out some more ponies.
 He worked with Fat Daddy’s Auto, also in Claremore, to make it happen.

-The team at Fat Daddy’s Auto kept a good portion of the engine stock, but gave it some significant upgrades.
+The team at Fat Daddy’s kept a good portion of the Power Stroke stock, but gave it a few significant upgrades.
 These came in the form of 40-percent-over injectors, which boosted the output of fuel to the combustion chamber.
 A new FASS 220G fuel filtration system was installed as well, ensuring the fuel that wound up in the engine was as clean as possible.
 Last but not least, a Maryland Performance Diesel (MPD) 68mm non-VGT turbocharger put the “power” back in Power Stroke.

 Further down from the engine, Parker kept the transmission and axles stock, but upgraded his brakes to high-end Wilwood rotors.
 These brakes come in handy for slowing down the much larger wheels and tires the truck is running.